worker-codes/worker-script/README.md

 Simply put:

-- Uses a basic webpack configuration to bundle your javascript
+- Uses assemblyscript to compile your app to Wasm
 - Assumes the presence of  `index.ts`
 - You can customize everything by creating a `webpack.wkr.config.ts` which will be loaded for you
-- Use npm packages compatible with the v8 javascript engine, you don't have access to node.ts-specific concepts or packages.
+- Use npm packages compatible with assemblyscript, you don't have access to typescript specific concepts or packages.

 ### Configuration

-By default, wkr will read your `.wkr.toml` file in your current working directory.
+By default, worker will read your `.wkr.toml` file in your current working directory.

 ```toml
 # .wkr.toml